matrix-org/matrix-spec-proposals/proposals/2409-appservice-edus.md

 # MSC2409: Proposal to send typing, presence and receipts to appservices

-*Node: This proposal is a continuation of [MSC1888](https://github.com/matrix-org/matrix-doc/pull/1888) and deprecates that one.*
+*Note: This proposal is a continuation of [MSC1888](https://github.com/matrix-org/matrix-doc/pull/1888) and deprecates that one.*

 The [appservice /transactions API](https://spec.matrix.org/v1.11/application-service-api/#put_matrixappv1transactionstxnid)